 The Eastern Gas Pipeline (EPG) is an existing natural gas transmission pipeline which runs between the Gippsland Basin in Victoria through to Sydney.
 The EGP is 797 km long and supplies natural gas to regional markets in NSW, including Cooma, Canberra and Wollongong.

-Regardless of the final route, any pipeline will be designed and constructed to Australian standard AS2885, which is the standard applicable to the design, construction, testing, operations and maintenance of gas pipelines of this nature.
+The pipeline will be designed and constructed to Australian standard AS2885, which is the standard applicable to the design, construction, testing, operations and maintenance of gas pipelines of this nature.

 The use of a pipeline connection, means there will be no need to truck LNG from the port to industrial users.